sakilahmmad71/expense-manager-app/README.md

 # Expense Manager App

-A modern, responsive expense tracking application built with React, TypeScript, Vite, TailwindCSS, and shadcn/ui.
+A modern, fully responsive expense tracking application built with React, TypeScript, Vite, TailwindCSS, and shadcn/ui.
+Features a clean black and white design with comprehensive expense management capabilities.

 ## Features

-- 🔐 **Authentication** - Secure login and registration
+- 🔐 **Authentication** - Secure login, registration, and profile management
+- 👤 **User Profile** - Update personal information and password
-- 📊 **Dashboard** - Visual analytics with charts and graphs
+- 📊 **Dashboard** - Visual analytics with interactive charts and graphs
-- 💰 **Expense Management** - Full CRUD operations for expenses
+- 💰 **Expense Management** - Full CRUD operations with advanced filtering
+- 🏷️ **Category Management** - Create and customize expense categories with colors and emojis
-- 🎨 **Beautiful UI** - Clean white theme with shadcn/ui components
+- 🎨 **Clean Design** - Simple black and white theme (no gradients) with shadcn/ui
-- 📱 **Responsive Design** - Works seamlessly on all devices
+- 📱 **100% Mobile Responsive** - Optimized for all screen sizes and devices
+- 🔍 **Advanced Filtering** - Search, sort, and filter expenses by multiple criteria
+- 📈 **Bulk Operations** - Select and delete multiple expenses at once
+- 📤 **Export Data** - Export expenses to CSV format
 - 🚀 **Fast Performance** - Built with Vite for lightning-fast development
-- 🐳 **Docker Support** - Easy deployment with Docker
+- 🐳 **Docker Support** - Easy deployment with Docker and Docker Compose

 ## Tech Stack